 <table> <tr> <th></th> <th scope="col">Semester</th> <th scope="col">Grade</th> </tr> <tr> <td>1</td> <td>Jan - April</td> <td>Credit</td> </tr> <tr> <td>2</td> <td>May - August</td> <td>Pass</td> </tr> <tr> <td>2</td> <td>September - December</td> <td>Distinction</td> </tr> </table>

 scope attribute has done, is that it shows whether a header cell belongs to either the column, row, or a group of both.

 In this case the headers belong to the column because it's what we set in the code.
 You can play around by changing the attribute to see the different behaviors.

 How to Use Cell Spanning in an HTML Table

-You might have seen cells that stretch across two or more columns or rows in a table.
-This is called cell spanning.
+Perhaps you have come across cells that stretch across two or more columns or rows in a table.
+That's called cell spanning.

-rowspan, make sure you declare them correctly to avoid overlapping cells.
+rowspan, make sure to declare the values assigned correclty to avoid overlapping of cells.

 How to Add a Table Header, Body, & Footer in HTML Tables

 Just like how a website or any other document has three main sections – the header, body, and footer – so does a table.